When talking about the history of chickens, the chickens today are spoiled beyond belief compared to Grandmas’ hens.

 Raising and keeping chickens was encouraged, since they were small livestock and produced eggs!

 - In the 1940s’ feed mills, hatcheries, farms etc. were still separate entities.

 - 1942 an ‘online’ eviscerator (device used to ‘gut’ the chicken) was invented, making the chicken ready-to-cook.
 Prior to this, evisceration of a bird was considered a kitchen skill.

 - 1946 Pilgrim’s Pride feed store started by giving away free chicks with a bag of feed.

 - 1949 USDA grading program for eggs started.

-Following the war years there was a huge change in the way food was produced.
-Chickens slowly began to be raised ‘intensively’.
+Following the war years there was a massive change in the way they produced food.
+Chickens slowly began to be raised ‘intensively.’

 These were the years that saw the most change for chickens.